 We are so thankful for the outpouring of enthusiasm and support from our members.
 Not a member yet?
 Please consider joining so you can obtain access to all of our programs and discussions, as well as to our archive of recorded presentations, handouts, and more.
 We also welcome new ideas and volunteer support.

-The board of directors for the Montgomery County Genealogical Society is brainstorming ideas for the coming year, with several speakers already lined up (see the events listings on the right).
+The board of directors for the Montgomery County Genealogical Society is always brainstorming ideas for the coming year, and are lining up speakers.
 Have an idea for a topic, event, or speaker?
 Please message us at firstname.lastname@example.org.

 Library is Open